stevenwhatever123/CSC384-Assignment/README.md

 This module is 100% assignment based where my result depends on the assignment I handed in.
 I scored 75/100 in the implementation part and scored 12/40 in the design pattern questions part.
-In which, I only have 57% marks in this module.
+As such, I only have 57% marks in this module.

 In this coursework, I implemented Pac-Man with several additional features, which includes:
 - The base game